sruthi007/BarcodeScanner/README.md

    - Launch the Android Emulator from Android Studio.

 2. **Drag and Drop the APK:**
-   - Drag the APK file from your computer and drop it onto the emulator screen.
+   - Drag the APK file(UScan.apk) from your computer and drop it onto the emulator screen.

 3. **Install the APK:**
    - The emulator will automatically detect the APK file and begin the installation process.